picoded/JavaCommons-gitbook/dstack/the-stack.md

 The interesting thing of such a deployment, is that the typical SQL will no longer be needed.

-### (level 3) : Distributed aggregation and query index
+#### (level 3) : Distributed aggregation and query index

 A typical use case would be ElasticSearch cluster : in such a deployment, data that is not part of the aggregation / query index, will be discarded.
 To reduce the overhead involved in maintaining such a cluster.
 In such a deployment, query and aggregation follows the concept of eventual consistency (a limitation of elasticsearch)

-### (level 3~4) : Object storage backend
+#### (level 3~4) : Object storage backend

 A varient of S3 where atomic read-after-write, and read-after-update is maintained.
 Major examples including Google Cloud storage.

-This represents the raw single source of truth for data, but does not provide any aggregation or query functionality.
+This represents the "source of truth" for data, but does not provide any aggregation or query functionality.
 While such functionality could be polyfilled, with they will typically require the scanning of all objects.
 Which would in most cases be extremely slow.